frontenddogma/web-development-glossary/manuscript/s.md

 : → Search Engine Marketing

 Semantic Versioning
 : A particular versioning scheme.
-SemVer uses a sequence of three digits (`Major.Minor.Patch`), an optional pre-release tag and optional build meta tag.
+SemVer uses a sequence of three digits (`Major.Minor.Patch`), an optional pre-release tag and optional build meta-tag.
 In this scheme, risk, and functionality are the measures of significance.
 Breaking changes are indicated by increasing the major number (high risk), new non-breaking features increment the minor number (medium risk) and all other non-breaking changes increment the patch number (lowest risk).
 The presence of a pre-release tag (`-alpha`, `-beta`) indicates substantial risk, as does a major number of zero (`0.y.z`), which is used to indicate a work-in-progress that may contain any level of potentially breaking changes (highest risk).&nbsp;[†](#w-versioning) ℹ︎&nbsp;[semver.org](https://semver.org/)

 Semantics
 : For markup languages, the meaning of elements, element groups, and microformats.